 — Tanmanjeet Singh Dhesi MP (@TanDhesi) January 30, 2021

 It’s a cause close to many hearts of British Sikhs who still have family back in Punjab and because of how new regulations impact ancestral lands.
-Images of violence against peaceful protestors also evoke memories of the 1984 anti-Sikh riots, which saw the mass killing of thousands; a historical event that still has a strong impact for those now settled in Britain, with many drawing parallels between the two incidents.
+Images of violence against peaceful protestors also evoke memories of the 1984 anti-Sikh riots, which saw the mass killing of thousands, a historical event that still has a strong impact for those now settled in Britain, with many drawing parallels between the two incidents.

 The difference today, though, is how social media is providing insight on the ground from both sides to the whole world, while Sikh communities around the globe look on in horror as Indian authorities silence peaceful campaigners, beating down the spirits and bodies of those protesting for their livelihoods.

-British Punjabi communities have been actively supporting protesters, with the Sikh Council U.K. finding that 84% of those surveyed were personally concerned about the effect of new regulations as they share links and fundraise via social media.
+British Punjabi communities have been actively supporting protesters, with the Sikh Council U.K. finding that 84 percent of those surveyed were personally concerned about the effect of new regulations as they share links and fundraise via social media.
 In the last weekend of January, an event by Midland Langar Seva Society and Recognise One, a platform that works to end poverty and social injustice, was broadcast on the Sikh Channel and online, raising over £350,000 so far to support the ongoing protests.

 — Tanmanjeet Singh Dhesi MP (@TanDhesi) January 23, 2021

 There have been demonstrations across the U.K., with tractor and car rallies before and after the New Year.
-A West London rally in October 2020 drew hundred of supporters and despite following social distancing measures, organisers were fined £10,000 and many protesters faced charges.
+A West London rally in October 2020 drew hundreds of supporters and despite following social distancing measures, organisers were fined £10,000 and many protesters faced charges.

 British Punjabis continued to make their voices heard and show solidarity with a socially-distanced car rally outside the High Commission of India in London in December, which attracted supporters from all over the country.

-While the pandemic has prevented U.K. supporters from travelling to India to support in person, Gurpreet Singh Dhinsda and Tarvinder Singh Johal created their own protest camp from a West London back garden to raise awareness of the freezing overnight conditions Indian farmers are enduring.
+While the pandemic has prevented U.K. supporters from traveling to India to support in person, Gurpreet Singh Dhinsda and Tarvinder Singh Johal created their own protest camp from a West London back garden to raise awareness of the freezing overnight conditions Indian farmers are enduring.
 They encourage others to raise awareness on social media and donate to organisations like Khalsa Aid.

 It’s not just apne (us Punjabis) taking a stand.
 The British farmers’ union, The Landworkers’ Alliance, staged its own protest in late January with a message of solidarity, showing that this is more than just about demonstrating against religious or caste discrimination; it’s also about fair workers’ rights across the world.